HMS C29

 HMS C29 was one of 38 C-class submarines built for the Royal Navy in the first decade of the 20th century.
+C29 served in the First World War until she was sunk by mine on 29 August 1915.

 Design and description

 The C-class boats of the 1907–08 and subsequent Naval Programmes were modified to improve their speed, both above and below the surface.
 The submarine had a length of 142 ft 3 in overall, a beam of 13 ft 7 in and a mean draft of 11 ft 6 in.
 They displaced 290 LT on the surface and 320 LT submerged.
 The C-class submarines had a crew of two officers and fourteen ratings.

 For surface running, the boats were powered by a single 12-cylinder 600 bhp Vickers petrol engine that drove one propeller shaft.
 When submerged the propeller was driven by a 300 hp electric motor.
 They could reach 13 kn on the surface and 8 kn underwater.
 On the surface, the C class had a range of 910 nmi at 12 kn.

 The boats were armed with two 18-inch (45 cm) torpedo tubes in the bow.
 They could carry a pair of reload torpedoes, but generally did not as they would have to remove an equal weight of fuel in compensation.